Finding the Best Places to Retire Since 2006!

 Reader Requested Short Review of The Woodlands, Texas

-This booming development started out as a sleepy bedroom community, but it has grown by 250% in the last decade or two and is now home to major corporations, including Chevron Phillips and Anadarko Petroleum.
-In fact, The Woodlands' population swells to nearly 200,000 during the day when commuting employees from other towns are counted.
+This booming development is home to 110,000 people but swells to more than 200,000 during the day when commuting employees from other towns are counted.
+The Woodlands started out as a sleepy bedroom community, but it has grown by 20% in just the last decade and is now home to major corporations, including Chevron Phillips and Anadarko Petroleum.

 The Woodlands also has its own police force and full time fire department with eight fire stations.
 For a time the city of Houston had the power to annex the development, but a deal was reached in 2007 to prevent that from happening for 50 years as long as The Woodlands financially contributes to regional projects.